 Volkswagen Scirocco History

 Volkswagen makes numerous references in marketing literature to this.
 As an example, their 1975 print advertisement states: “Scirocco.
 A hot new car from Volkswagen.
 As fast and powerful as the desert wind it’s named after.”
-A Volkswagen brochure for the second generation Scirocco states: “Named after a fierce desert wind, the Scirocco’s front wheel drive and transverse engine contribute to its tracking ability at all speeds.”
+A Volkswagen brochure for the second-generation Scirocco states: “Named after a fierce desert wind, the Scirocco’s front wheel drive and transverse engine contribute to its tracking ability at all speeds.”

 Volkswagen Scirocco MK1

-(first generation produced period 1974–1981)
+(the first generation produced period 1974–1981)

-- 1977, the GTE and LS series was offered in Japan powered by 1.5 L engine with fuel injection technology from Bosch.
+- 1977, the GTE and LS series was offered in Japan powered by a 1.5 L engine with fuel injection technology from Bosch.
 The GTE was available with either the 4-speed manual transmission or the 3-speed automatic, while the LS offered the automatic only.
-The special versions called Sidewinder and Champagne Edition was offered in all markets.
+The special versions called Sidewinder and Champagne Edition were offered in all markets.

 - 1980, US model available with a 1.8 L diesel engine.

 How fast is this car?

-Early Scirocco in Europe specs, four-cylinder 1.1 L engine with 4-speed manual produces 50 hp, top speed: 144 km/h (89 mph), accelerations: 0- 60 mph 14.6 second, 0- 100 km/h 15.5 second (declared by factory).
+Early Scirocco in Europe specs, four-cylinder 1.1 L engine with 4-speed manual produces 50 hp, top speed: 144 km/h (89 mph), accelerations: 0- 60 mph 14.6 seconds, 0- 100 km/h 15.5 seconds (declared by factory).

 Volkswagen Scirocco MK2

-(second generation produced period 1981–1992)
+(the second generation produced period 1981–1992)

 - March 1981, at Geneva International Motor Show the Scirocco MK2 show up.
-As we are know specifications in North America are somewhat different from those of cars sold in the rest of the world, due to the differing safety and emissions regulations in place there.
+As we know specifications in North America are somewhat different from those of cars sold in the rest of the world, due to the differing safety and emissions regulations in place there.

-- 1984, North America specs produces 90 hp coming from four-cylinder 1.8 L engine with 5-speed manual transmission.
+- 1984, North America specs produces 90 hp coming from a four-cylinder 1.8 L engine with 5-speed manual transmission.
 The return of two windshield wipers.

-- 1988, the last Scirocco’s was sold in the United States then they replaced by the Corrado’s.
+- 1988, the last Scirocco’s was sold in the United States then they were replaced by the Corrado’s.

-- 1989, and following the United States, the Corrado’s replaces the role of the Scirocco’s in Canada.
+- 1989, and following the United States, the Corrados replaces the role of the Sciroccos in Canada.

-(third generation produced period 2008–present)
+(the third generation produced period 2008–present)

 Revived generation, totally modernize Scirocco, just for European not for sale in North America, Volkswagen America vice president Adrian Hallmark claimed that Volkswagen preferred not to bring the Scirocco to North America since it could negatively affect GTI (Golf) sales.
-Still in 3-door hatchback body style, the Scirocco’s based on A5 chassis (PQ34 platform), built by AutoEuropa in Palmela, Portugal.
+Still in a 3-door hatchback body style, the Scirocco’s based on A5 chassis (PQ34 platform), built by AutoEuropa in Palmela, Portugal.